-The stone castle started to appear on the place of the former Estonian stronghold in 1224.
-The fortress got its final shape and size in the beginning of the 16th century and was one of the distinguished fortresses in Estonia and Latvia.
-Due to wars between Sweden, Poland and Russia all that is left from the entire order castle today are just a few stone walls.
+The stone castle started to appear in the place of the former Estonian stronghold in 1224.
+The fortress got its final shape and size at the beginning of the 16th century, becoming one of the distinguished fortresses in Estonia and Latvia.
+Due to wars between Sweden, Poland and Russia, all that is left from the entire order castle today are just a few stone walls.

-Already in the beginning of the last century the ruins of the fortress and the park around it turned into a recreational area for the residents of Viljandi.
-In order to access the castle hills from town a rope bridge was build from the Kaeuvumägi hill over the 13 meters deep trench in 1931.
-From the ruins you have the most beautiful view over the lake of Viljandi.
+Already at the beginning of the last century, the ruins of the fortress and the park around it were turned into a recreational area for the residents of Viljandi.
+In order to access the castle hills from town, a rope bridge was build from the Kaeuvumägi hill over the 13 m deep trench in 1931.
+From the ruins, you have the most beautiful view over Lake Viljandi.